Raspberry Pi

 sudo reboot

-• Done, LEDs should now be turned off.
+• Done, LEDs should be turned off.

-It’s not possible to turn off the M.2 HAT+ and SSD LEDs, so I covered them with electrical tape.
+It’s not possible to turn off the M.2 HAT+ and SSD LEDs, so I just covered them with electrical tape.

-Enabling “cgroup”
+Enabling cgroups

 • Edit /boot/firmware/cmdline.txt file: